winems/winemsevolution/Documentation/IntegrationOptions.md

 - goods-receive-voucher: Will post the purchase order as a completed goods received voucher.
 This will confirm all quantities on the purchase order.
 - supplier-invoice: Will post the purchase order as a completed supplier invoice.
 This will confirm all quantities on the purchase order.

+#### KeyName: return-to-supplier-integration-type

+Return to supplier integration type.
+If not defined or not one of the possible values the application will default to return-to-supplier-post.

+Possible values are:

+- return-to-supplier-post: Will complete the return to supplier, posting all general ledger entries.
+- return-to-supplier-save-only: Will save the return to supplier as an open Evolution Return to Supplier.

 #### KeyName: sales-order-integration-type

 Sales order integration type.
 If not defined or not one of the possible values the application will default to sales-order.